andrew/ultimate-awesome/README.md

 - [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
 - [AwesomeTwitterAccounts](https://github.com/yask123/AwesomeTwitterAccounts) - 🍭 A curated list of awesome twitter accounts, organised by community.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
-- [awesome-elementaryos](https://github.com/kleinrein/awesome-elementaryos) - A curated list of awesome applications, tools and shiny things for elementary OS .
 - [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).
 - [awesome-machine-learning-engineer](https://github.com/radix-ai/awesome-machine-learning-engineer) - 🤓 A curated awesome list of Machine Learning Engineering resources.
 Feel free to contribute!.